awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 1. In the navigation pane, choose **Users**\.

-1. In the list, choose the name of the user to embed a policy in\.
+1. In the list, choose the name of the user to attach a policy to\.

 1. Choose the **Permissions** tab\.